kometen/dns-load-balancer/README.md

 postgresql.invoice.svc.cluster.local has address 10.152.183.95
 ```

-Had I configured the Kubernetes DNS as the only DNS-server, either in network-settings or in `config.toml` no nameresolution would take place.
+Had I configured the Kubernetes DNS as the only DNS-server, either in network-settings or in `dns-load-balancer.toml` no nameresolution would take place.
 By adding Cloudflare and Google nameresolution will usually work and only fail if the Wireguard VPN is not connected and I query for services in
 Kubernetes.